 Human Research Training Tool

 The Human Research Training tool was designed exclusively for University of Minnesota clinical research professionals who work with human participants, and their supervisors to help them identify and maintain the appropriate training, certification, credentials, and immunizations required to perform research with human participants.

 Training Hub is the University of Minnesota’s system for required and optional training.
 Anyone affiliated with the University of Minnesota can use this system to view and track their training.

 Reporting Center in MyU

 A tool for University faculty, employees, and students, the Reporting Center is found under the Key Links heading on a user's MyU page.
 There is a record of all completed training (RCR, HIPAA, Organizational Effectiveness, etc.), maintained by University Information Management Systems (IMS).

 This responsible conduct of research (RCR) database shows a record of RCR and human subjects protection training only.

 RCR Core Curriculum

-Required curriculum on the responsible conduct of research (RCR) for all University of Minnesota principal investigators, from the University's Office of the Vice President for Research (OVPR).
+Required curriculum on the responsible conduct of research (RCR) for all University of Minnesota principal investigators, from the University's Research and Innovation Office.